 Well 10 min’s later, that was all the recording done for the day because Gerry insisted on taking all of us, our roadies, the recording technician, him, his management and entourage down to the pub in the village for the rest of the day.
 Booze and snacks all paid for.
 And what a gentleman he was, so friendly.

 Gerry told us a great story about one of the pop successes of that time Frankie Goes to Hollywood, who had a number one hit with Relax.
-On the B side was Ferry Across The Mersey which of course was written by Gerry himself, and that he’d received thousands of pounds in PRS royalties.
+On the B side was Ferry Across the Mersey which of course was written by Gerry himself, and that he’d received thousands of pounds in PRS royalties.
 ‘I love that band’ he laughed.

 Around 1980/82 I was approached by a guy called Don who had just bought the then defunct Rock Garden club which was one part of the Marimba night club in Middlesbrough.

-Now having owned some before Don knew everything about pubs and night clubs, but knew nothing about the live music scene.
-So he asked me, adding a financial carrot, to book bands and run live music nights.
+Now having owned some before Don knew everything about pubs and night clubs but knew nothing about the live music scene.
+So, he asked me, adding a financial carrot, to book bands and run live music nights.
 I agreed but advised him that a new name would be a good idea.
-So it was a warm welcome to The Cavern.
+So, it was a warm welcome to The Cavern.

 As part of our licence the Police made us search the punks for weapons and glue, the preferred drug of the day for punks.
 My missus Marg would handle the takings and tickets at the door and take the glue from them.
-We weren’t allowed to keep the glue, but return it to them after the gig.
+We weren’t allowed to keep the glue but return it to them after the gig.

 The Rock Garden had always done well with punk bands and there was still a good punk fan base in Cleveland, so I decided to alternate heavy rock with punk nights.
 But battling was always on the cards at punk gigs – never at rock gigs.

 We’d got word through a contact that a mob was coming down who had bad blood with another load of fans.
 Still I wasn’t worried, we had plenty of cover didn’t we ?

 Marg was stood on a beer crate in the corner directing our bouncers, screaming ‘over there’ and ‘side of the stage’ and then opening the emergency door for me and the lads to eject the brawlers.
 She was a good help on band nights.

 I knew the police were pleased with our record of not allowing any trouble to spill outside and that was the reason we were given permission to stage this particular show.
-And what a cracker it was, and believe it or not hardly any crowd trouble.
+And what a cracker it was and believe it or not hardly any crowd trouble.

 Other memorable bands were GBH, Penetration and Conflict.
 I liked Colin the singer of Conflict.
 He insisted we keep the entrance fee down so that his fans could afford it, even taking a smaller purse himself.

-Did you promote punk gig’s at any other venues ?
-Early 80’s I was co-promoting a punk gig in the ballroom of the Park Hotel in Redcar and managed to attract a really well known punk band from the late 70s, UK Subs.
+Early ’80s I was co-promoting a punk gig in the ballroom of the Park Hotel in Redcar and managed to attract a really well-known punk band from the late ’70s, UK Subs.
 I booked local band Dogsbody or was it Dogsflesh as support to bring a few extra punters in.

 As promoter I could have been held responsible in some ways I suppose.
 But I turned on the Subs road manager and threatened to get the police and the newspapers involved, which would probably curtail or cancel the rest of their tour.

-Anyway he rang the band’s manager who agreed to foot the bill.
+Anyway, he rang the band’s manager who agreed to foot the bill.
 Job done.
-I tried hard to stick to rock gigs after all this trouble, but have to admit the memories of punk will always bring a smile.
+I tried hard to stick to rock gigs after all this trouble but have to admit the memories of punk will always bring a smile.

 Slade in about 1984 at Durham University’s Student Union Hall.
 Massive sell out, queues right down the road.
 Great gig but didn’t get to meet them.
 Went to the dressing room straight after the gig but they’d already left for the hotel.

 Turned down a Tina Turner gig as part of her resurgence tour.
 Thought the fee was too high.
 A couple of month later Private Dancer released and the rest is history.
 That was my Decca/Beatles moment!

 There is a regrets number two.
 I was in the Marquee Club with one of my bands in 1985 and took a call from Bronze Records who wanted to show me a band.
 I went to Camden next day to see them and basically it was a country & western star, can’t remember the name.
 Anyway, country wasn’t my scene so turned it down.

 For all I was playing on stage continuously for about 17 years, and it was part of my life for so long after that -management, agency and promotions, I don’t really listen to a lot of it nowadays.
 Weird eh!

 But after thinking a little more about it, I’ve concluded that it’s the actual making of music, the playing of it, watching other people playing it – construction really.
 I was never one for lyrics, it was always the tune, the riffs and chord structures that got me excited.
 That’s why I tend to like songs with a nice hook to them.

-I played my guitar at home quite often untill I had a medical problem with my finger which made it totally inflexible.
+I played my guitar at home quite often until I had a medical problem with my finger which made it totally inflexible.
 I can’t even form a chord now, which actually makes me quite miserable!